ArasLabs/add-url-to-property-dialog/README.md

 Release | Notes
 --------|--------
+v11.6 | Support version 11SP6.
+Instructions are described in the [Documentation/ReadMe-Add Item URL with propsDialog.pdf](Documentation/ReadMe-Add%20Item%20URL%20with%20propsDialog.pdf).
 v11.5 | Support version 11SP5.
 Instructions are described in the [Documentation/ReadMe-Add Item URL with propsDialog.pdf](Documentation/ReadMe-Add%20Item%20URL%20with%20propsDialog.pdf).
 v9.4 | Build v9.4 is the first version.
 Instructions are described in the [Documentation/Add Item URL with propsDialog-ReadMe-Japanese.pdf](Documentation/Add%20Item%20URL%20with%20propsDialog-ReadMe-Japanese.pdf).